What is glutathione synthetase deficiency?

 Answer:

+Glutathione synthetase deficiency is a very rare metabolic disorder that prevents your body from manufacturing its own glutathione.
 The GSS gene provides instructions for making an enzyme called glutathione synthetase.
 Mutations in the GSS gene cause glutathione synthetase deficiency.

 This is not to be confused with glutathione deficiency, which is quite common.